Create email campaigns

 Using custom email recipients with "Set recipient manually" may disable the automatic check of customer consents and email policy.

-Specifically, if your custom recipient or its rendered Jinja value is different from the customer's email property, there will be no validation of consents or email policy for this customer.
-If the custom recipient equals the customer's email property, normal validation will apply.
+If your custom recipient or its rendered Jinja value differs from the customer's email property, the system won't validate consents or email policy for this customer.
+If the custom recipient equals the customer's email property, normal validation applies.

-Be very careful if you plan to use a custom recipient for more than one customer because you might:
+Be very careful if you use a custom recipient for more than one customer.
+You might:

-If you have no other option and must use a custom recipient, we recommend implementing a scenario condition node to check for correct consents and email frequency.
-For more details, contact our support.
+If you have no other option and must use a custom recipient, we recommend implementing a scenario condition node.
+Use it to check for correct consents and email frequency.
+For more details, contact Bloomreach Support.

 Use optimal send time